 | Hammam (umbrella term) | Generic Arabic term for a steam bathhouse.
 Used loosely across both traditions in Dubai. | Steam, cleanse, exfoliate, rinse.
 Specifics depend on the venue. |

 Practical takeaway: pick a moroccan bath when the goal is deep skin detox and visible exfoliation.
 Pick a Turkish bath when the goal is a slower, foam-heavy relaxation ritual.
 A hammam dubai booking can mean either tradition; check the menu for savon beldi and ghassoul to confirm a Maghrebi-style treatment.
+If the word itself is new to you, our explainer on what a hammam actually is covers the origins and the ritual.
+For a stretch-led alternative without steam or scrub, see our thai massage Dubai guide.

 What a moroccan bath costs in Dubai

 Pricing in Dubai spans a wide band.
-Neighbourhood salons in Deira, Karama, and Bur Dubai start near AED 50 to 120 for a basic 45-minute session.
-Mid-range mall and boutique spas sit between AED 250 and 600.
+Neighbourhood salons in Deira, Karama, and Bur Dubai start near AED 49 to 150 for a basic 45-minute session.
+Mid-range mall and boutique spas sit between AED 150 and 600.
 Five-star hotel hammams in Palm Jumeirah and Downtown Dubai run AED 800 to 1,500+ for 90 to 120-minute rituals with hotel-spa add-ons.
 The price difference reflects three things: room and product quality, total session length, and whether a massage is bundled into the ritual.

 Add-ons such as a clay face mask, scalp massage, or 30-minute body massage typically add AED 100 to 350 each.
 Couples suites at hotel spas carry a 30 to 50 percent premium over the single-occupancy session.
-Most moroccan bath dubai sessions for first-timers land in the mid-tier AED 250 to 600 band.
+Most moroccan bath dubai sessions for first-timers land in the mid-tier AED 150 to 600 band.
 For a price-led ranking and venue comparison, the dedicated moroccan bath directory filters listings by tier, area, and rating.

 Top Dubai areas for a moroccan bath